Wiranto: Yudhoyono presidency

 In the lead up to the 2004 Golkar National Congress, Wiranto became one of the candidates for the position of Chairman.
 However, the situation soon changed when Kalla, now Vice President, participated in the contest to become Chairman with the support of President Yudhoyono.
 Wiranto was not happy because according to him, Yudhoyono would not do anything to block Wiranto from becoming Chairman.
 Wiranto then chose to align himself with his former opponent Akbar.
 However the two failed and Kalla became the new Chairman.

 In August 2005, Wiranto, together with former Presidents Wahid and Megawati, former Vice President Try Sutrisno, and Akbar met to discuss and criticize the policies of the Yudhoyono Government.
 On 1 September, they signed an official statement and called themselves the United Awakened Archipelago Coalition (Koalisi Nusantara Bangkit Bersatu).

 The next month in September 2005, Wiranto joined the Nationhood Union, a mass organization which was created by former Golkar member Marwah Daud Ibrahim.
 At the organization's National Leadership Meeting in May 2006, Wiranto said that the organization was a way to test the waters en route to forming a new political party.
 Finally on 22 December 2006, Wiranto declared the formation of the People's Conscience Party (Hanura) and was elected as its first Chairman.

 Vice-presidential candidate

 Wiranto ran unsuccessfully for the vice-presidency as Jusuf Kalla's running mate in the 2009 Indonesian presidential election.

 Joko Widodo presidency

-Wiranto in July 2013 announced he would run for the presidency in 2014 with media tycoon Hary Tanoesoedibjo as his running mate, but after Hanura's poor performance in the 2014 general election, Wiranto opted to support the presidential bid of Joko "Jokowi" Widodo, who was victorious.
+Wiranto in July 2013 announced he would run for the presidency in 2014 with media tycoon Hary Tanoesoedibjo as his running mate, but after Hanura's poor performance in the 2014 general election, Wiranto opted to support the presidential bid of Joko Widodo, who was victorious.

 When Jokowi reshuffled his cabinet on 27 July 2016, Wiranto was appointed Coordinating Minister for Political, Legal and Security Affairs.
 In December 2016, Wiranto said Hanura would support Jokowi for re-election in 2019.
 In 2018, Wiranto urged the Corruption Eradication Commission to postpone naming regional election candidates suspected of involvement in corruption cases.